National Public Investment System of Honduras

 The SNIPH is ruled by the Public Administration Law.
 This law authorizes the Secretariat of Finance as the entity responsible for programming public investment.
 The Organic Budget Law in Title III Chapters I, II, and III outline the SNIPH’s structure, determines the characteristics of the Pluriannual Investment Program and the Annual Public Investment Plan and mandates the processes to be fulfilled by the institutions that submit investment projects.
 These laws are supported by the Technical Public Investment Regulations and the Budget Execution Regulations in force in chapter IX on public investment.
 See the complete legal framework.

 In order to standardize the formulation and assessment of investment projects, the DGIP has developed the “General Methodological Guide for the formulation and assessment of public investment programs and projects”.
 This methodology enables the formulation and assessment of investment projects based on the cost-efficiency and cost-benefit analyses of the alternatives for solutions to the problem to be addressed.
 Currently, the general methodology is being updated.
 As a result of this updating process, social prices are included, such as the Social Discount Rate, the Price of Labor and Currencies.
 It should be noted that disaster risk assessment is incorporated into the ex ante evaluations through the use of the "Shield" system.

 There are also two sectoral methodologies, the “Sectoral Methodological Guide for Formulation and Assessment for Farming Programs and Projects for Irrigation Systems” and the “Sectoral Methodological Guide for Formulation and Assessment for Programs and Projects on Drinking Water and Sanitization”.
 The “Method for Protection of Infrastructure Projects” has been developed, which considers the identification of disaster risks of investment projects and preparation of an action plan to mitigate these risks, as well as the cost-benefit calculation of the mitigation measures.
 See the full list of methodologies (Available only in Spanish).

 As established by Articles 56 and 57 of the Organic Budget Law, the public investment program is formed by sectoral and interinstitutional programs and projects proposed by public-sector institutions, after their technical, environmental, legal, economic and social viability has been analyzed and assessed, and the resource assignation has been determined as per the budget limits of the execution period.
 Both the Pluriannual Investment Program and the Annual Investment Plan are published on the SNIPH website.
-Additionally, there are sectoral investment plans, one of which is the 2020-2021 investment project plan INVEST-Honduras, which contains a broad portfolio of projects for road infrastructure, production infrastructure, and social service infrastructure.
-These projects are co-financed with resources from the Honduras Government and international organizations.

 The Investment Project Bank (BIP) is the SNIPH project management tool.
 It comprises modules according to the projects’ life cycle: Pre-investment module (project formulation and priority note), programming and monitoring module, closure module.
 According to the effective regulation all investment projects must be registered and have viability opinions and priority note to be able to receive resources from the national budget.
 The BIP is of restricted access and requires a username and password which are assigned to the public officers appointed by each of the institutions that execute the projects.
 In this project bank, the different phases of the projects’ life cycles can be monitored and these are updated according to the progress of the project.
 The project bank shares information with the financial administration system SIAF.
 Based on the information uploaded by the project executory units, the DGIP prepares publicly accessible monthly, quarterly and annual progress reports (Available only in Spanish).